-- For euro zone.

-- Crucial to monetary policy in EU: similar to Fed in US

-- Draghi or 'Super Monti' the President.

-Formerly Governor CB of Italy
+- For euro zone. - Crucial to monetary policy in EU: similar to Fed in US - Draghi or 'Super Monti' the President.
+Formerly Governor CB of Italy.
+Next Lagarde, former Chief IMF and Minister for Finance France

 Draghi speaking in Trinity College Dublin in 2018